Koredotcom/koredotai-docs/docs/platform/topic-guide/latest/usagemetrics.md

  <a class="doc-link" target="_blank" href="https://developer.kore.ai/docs/bots/analyzing-your-bot/dashboard/#Filter_Criteria">

-   How to filter the messages/conversations included in the analytics?
+   How to filter the messages / conversations included in the analytics?

 </a>